A greedy approach for increased vehicle utilization in ridesharing networks: Our Proposed Model

 Given a weighted graph $G=(V,E,w)$ with non-negative edge weights, the Longest Path problem is to find the longest simple path from the source vertex $(s)$ to the destination vertex $(d)$.

 \textit{Max-Request Path problem}

-Given a weighted complete graph $G=(V,E,w)$ with non-negative edge weights, the Max-Request Path problem is to find a path with the maximum number of requests from the source vertex $(s)$ to the destination vertex $(d)$.
+Given a weighted complete graph $G=(V,E,w)$ with non-negative edge weights, the Max-Request Path problem is to find a simple path with the maximum number of expected requests from the source vertex $(s)$ to the destination vertex $(d)$.

-Route recommendation for ridesharing networks is actually Max-Request Path problem, where the weight of each edge $w$ is the expected number of passengers that can arrive between the source vertex $s$ and destination vertex $d$.
+Route recommendation for ridesharing platforms is actually Max-Request Path problem, where the weight of each edge $w$ is the expected number of passengers that can arrive between the source vertex $s$ and destination vertex $d$.
 The route which has the highest number of expected passengers is the Max-Req path.
-The Longest Path problem is known to be NP-hard as it can be reduced from the Hamiltonian path \cite{Cormen:book_2022}.
+The Longest Path problem is known to be NP-hard as it can be reduced from the Hamiltonian path \cite{Cormen:book_2022}. \looseness=-1

 \textit{Theorem: Finding Max-Request path is NP-Hard}